AndreasGkizis/GeoLocation/README.md

 $ dotnet run
 ```

-3. The application will demonstrate making HTTP requests using different methods and printing the elapsed times.
+3. The application will demonstrate making HTTP requests using different methods and printing the response status code and content.

 ### Note